 Over 90% of the Community is developed, and nearly 7,000 residents, including 2,000 children call Aquia Harbour their home.
 Many commute to northern Virginia, Richmond, Dahlgren and points between and beyond.
 We are conveniently located 8 miles from MCB Quantico and 25 miles from Fort Belvoir.
 Convenient daily commuter buses run from Stafford direct to the Pentagon and downtown Washington.
 As Stafford County's largest subdivision, Aquia Harbour represents over 10% of the County population.

 Aquia Harbour has a strong community spirit and is geared towards family living.
 A prime example is the Annual Easter Egg Hunt, with three age categories and helpers assigned to assist children in finding the eggs; another is the Christmas Tree Lighting at the Business Office, complete with caroling and hot chocolate

-The Aquia Harbour Property Owner's Association (AHPOA), Inc., was organized as a Virginia Non-Stock Corporation in 1975 pursuant to the provisions of the Property Owners Act, Section 55-508 et seq.; the Virginia Subdivided Land Sales Act, Section 55-350, et seq.; and the Virginia Non-Stock Corporation Act Section 13.1-801, et seq.
+The Aquia Harbour Property Owner's Association (AHPOA), Inc., was organized as a Virginia Non-Stock Corporation in 1975 pursuant to the provisions of the Virginia Subdivided Land Sales Act, Section 55-350, et seq.; and the Virginia Non-Stock Corporation Act Section 13.1-801, et seq.
 The Association is tax exempt under the provisions of 501(c) (4) Tax Exempt Non Profit/Non-Charitable for promotion of social welfare of members.
 Membership in the Association is mandatory for all lot owners.

 The Association is governed by a volunteer seven member Board of Directors.
 New members are elected yearly by the Membership at the annual meeting in October for three year terms.
 A professional management staff administers the daily operations of the Association.